-When your team hits a milestone or has some other success story to convey, share these with the program organizers who will help leverage and share your success.
+When your team hits a milestone or has some other success story to convey, share these with the program organizers who will make recommendations to the prize communications team to help leve rage and share your success.

-Competitors and their fans are also encouraged to stay up-to-date by signing up for the Solar District Cup newsletter and by following the channels listed below.
+Competitors are also encouraged to stay up-to-date by signing up for the Solar District Cup newsletter and by following the channels listed below.